webplatform/docs/apis/filesystem/LocalFileSystemSync/index.md

 {{Page_Title}}
 {{Flags
-|State=Ready to Use
-|Editorial notes=
+|State=Out of Date
+|Editorial notes=Out of date; feature discontinued.
+See http://www.w3.org/TR/file-system-api/.
 |Checked_Out=No
 |High-level issues=Needs Review
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
 {{Summary_Section|The LocalFileSystemSync interface of the File System API gives you access to a sandboxed file system.
 It is intended to be used with WebWorkers.
-The methods are implemented by worker objects.}}
+The methods are implemented by worker objects.

+'''Out of date; feature discontinued.
+See [http://www.w3.org/TR/file-system-api/ http://www.w3.org/TR/file-system-api].'''
+}}
 {{API_Object
 |Subclass_of=
 |Overview=